Our Testing Procedure

 This following impact test is not an international standard sunglasses test but we don’t want our sunglasses frames to break or the lenses to pop out easily so we perform this impact test by dropping a one kilogram steel block – 100mm onto the frame.

-We also carry out a torque test, where the temples are rotated 90 degrees to each other, both clockwise and anti-clockwise, performing 100 cycles.
+On our Baby, Tiny Tots range of sunglasses we also carry out a torque test, where the temples are rotated 90 degrees to each other, both clockwise and anti-clockwise, performing 100 cycles.
 The following pictures show how this test is done.
 To pass this test the frame can not break or the lenses can not pop out.

 This following oven ageing test is also not a part of any international sunglasses standard but in the real world sunglasses might be left on the dashboard of a car in the midday summer sun so we carry out this test over 7 days in an oven set at 70 degrees.
 We then inspect the sunglasses for blemishes and flaws and subjected them to a number of further tests.